Chancellor Emeritus, University System of Maryland

 Dr. William English Kirwan joined the Commission in 2006 and was named co-chairman in May 2007.

-On August 1, 2002, Dr. Kirwan became the third chancellor of the University System of Maryland.
+Dr. Kirwan became the third chancellor of the University System of Maryland on August 1, 2002, and served in that role for 12 years.
 A widely respected academic leader, Dr. Kirwan served as president of Ohio State University four years (1998-2002) and President of the University of Maryland, College Park for 10 years (1988-1998).
 Prior to his presidency, he was a member of the University of Maryland faculty for 24 years.
 Currently, Dr. Kirwan chairs the National Research Council Board of Higher Education and Workforce and chairs the College Board's Commission on Access, Admissions, and Success in Higher Education.
 In 2009, he received the Carnegie Corporation Leadership Award in recognition of his commitment to excellence in undergraduate education and outreach.
 In 2010, he received the TIAA-CREF Theodore M. Hesburgh Award for Leadership Excellence.
 Considered one of the nation's top higher education honors, this award recognizes leadership and commitment to higher education and contributions to the greater good.